 At M’s flat in Casino Royale, James Bond wears a topcoat in a dark grey barleycorn pattern reminiscent of the famous barleycorn tweed jacket in Goldfinger.
 The coat has straight shoulders, which may signify that it is Brioni-made like the suits in the film.
 The coat has notch lapels and a collar like a typical lounge coat.
 The coat has three buttons down the front, three buttons on the cuffs, straight flapped pockets and a single vent.
 The coat is approximately knee length, though we don’t see Bond wearing the coat whilst standing.

-Underneath the coat Bond wears a black polo jumper with three buttons down the placket.
+Underneath the coat Bond wears a black polo with a two-piece collar and two buttons down the placket, for a total of three buttons.
 Though a long-sleeve polo would be most appropriate since Bond is wearing a topcoat, we don’t see black sleeves under the coat’s sleeves.
 It’s likely the sleeves are pushed up because it would be odd and impractical to wear a short-sleeve shirt under a topcoat.
-It’s difficult to tell the material of the polo, but its likely cashmere.
-The trousers are in a small black and white glen check with an overlaid light blue check, which picks up the blue in the topcoat.
-The trousers have turn-ups.
-Bond also wears black socks and black calf John Lobb Romsey two-eyelet chukka boots.
+The polo is most likely made of cotton jersey.